-We engage in restructuring actions intended to reduce our costs and increase efficiencies across our business segments.
-For example, we undertook a multi-year transformation of our RBIS segment focused on accelerating growth through a more regionally driven business model intended to simplify our go-to-market strategy, optimize management efficiencies and consolidate our manufacturing footprint.
+We engage in restructuring actions, including as a result of COVID-19, intended to reduce our costs and increase efficiencies across our business segments.
 We intend to continue efforts to reduce costs in all our businesses, which have in the past included, and may continue to include, facility closures and square footage reductions, headcount reductions, organizational restructuring, process standardization, and manufacturing relocation.
-The restructuring of the European footprint of our LGM business, which began in 2018 and continued in 2019, and actions taken in our IHM segment to improve speed, reduce complexity and lower costs are examples of these activities.
+The consolidation of LGM's graphics business in Europe and global headcount and footprint reduction in RBIS are examples of these activities.
+We had incremental savings from restructuring actions, net of transition costs, of \$65 million in fiscal year 2020.
 The success of these efforts is not assured and targeted savings may not be realized.
-In addition, cost reduction actions could expose us to production risk, loss of sales and employee turnover.
+In addition, cost reduction actions can result in restructuring charges and could expose us to production risk, loss of sales and employee turnover.